The 9 Best Practices of Microlearning

 Microlearning is quickly gaining traction, as we explored in last week's blog post.
 94% of L&D professionals prefer the method where learners engage in bite-size learning modules, delivered on-demand and directly to a mobile device.

-Employees have also indicated that they prefer microlearning and the C-suite managers are increasingly realising the efficacy of it in addressing the needs of modern learners and boosting learner engagement and development.
+Employees have also indicated that they prefer microlearning and the C-suite managers are increasingly realising the efficacy of it addressing the needs of modern learners and boosting learner engagement and development.

 Microlearning vs. Macro Learning